FOR AN INTRODUCTION TO WINDSOR SQUARE, CLICK HERE

 • House demolished 1960; BP issued 12-18-1959.
 Replaced by a parking lot for the Scottish Rite Masonic Temple, completed in 1961

-• The above image of the house at its original location on Western Avenue appeared in the Los Angeles Times on 9-14-1913 accompanying a report on its sale to Kells
+• The photograph above was taken at the house's original location on Western Avenue; the image below appeared in the Los Angeles Times on 9-14-1913 accompanying a report on its sale to Kells

 Illustrations: Private Collection; LATUSCDL; LAPL